Sandra Beyda-Lorie, Ph.D., Professor, Dean

 ADMINISTRATIVE DROPS FROM FIELD BASED COURSES

-Students will be administratively dropped by the CEST Office when prerequisites or requirements for courses, having field placements have not been fulfilled, for the following reasons: 1) when procedures have not been followed, 2) registration in required concurrent courses has not occurred, 3) student has been removed from his/her placement site by school administration or NEIU.
+Students will be administratively dropped by their academic department when prerequisites or requirements for courses, having field placements have not been fulfilled, for the following reasons: 1) when procedures have not been followed, 2) registration in required concurrent courses has not occurred, 3) student has been removed from his/her placement site by school administration or NEIU.

 Field placements are solely managed by the CEST Office.
-Students may request one or more placement sites to be considered.
-However, placements are driven by CAEP Standards, Illinois State Law, school district or private school requirements, and availability of supervisors.
+Placements are driven by CAEP Standards, Illinois State Law, school district or private school requirements, and availability of supervisors.
 As such, a placement site cannot be guaranteed.
 Placement at some sites is contingent upon completion of a successful interview with the administration and/or other staff.
 In the event a candidate is unsuccessful in two interviews, no further attempts to place will be made.

 CHANGES IN PLACEMENT